navikt/kafka-plain-saslserver-2-ad/README.md

 - Gradle build tool
 ## Components

-1. Use of Unbinded LDAP SDK for LDAPProxy class
+1. Use of Unboundid LDAP SDK for LDAPProxy class
 2. The LDAPProxy is based on adconfig.yaml - see src/test/resources/adconfig.yaml for details
 3. Kafka PlainSaslServer use LDAPProxy instead of listed users/pwds in classic JAAS config